-Please note, your app does not need to be listed in the App Directory for it to work for your own or other Slack teams.
+Please note, your app does not need to be listed in the App Directory for it to work for your own or other Slack workspaces.

 When submitting, you'll see the comprehensive checklist shown below, which covers the most common points of failure during the review.
 Follow this checklist to help your app go through the review process quickly and smoothly.